-Part of: Poetry Translation Workshops Winter Season 2018 Translate Arabic poet Najwan Darwish with Atef Alshear
+Part of: Poetry Translation Workshops Winter Season 2018 SOLD OUT Translate Arabic poet Najwan Darwish with Atef Alshear

 Najwan Darwish is a leading voice in contemporary Arabic literature, working as a poet, journalist, editor and critic.
 The New York Review of Books has described him as "one of the foremost Arabic-language poets of his generation" and Canadian poet Amal El-Mohtar said Darwish has "a voice simultaneously so passionate and so matter-of-fact that it stops the breath.”
 Darwish’s life and work will be introduced by returning guest translator Atef Alshaer who has led a number of our recent workshops on Arabic poetry.

 To attend this workshop, and the rest in our winter season, follow this link to purchase a season pass: https://www.eventbrite.com/e/poetry-translation-workshops-winter-season-2018-tickets-48871531065